czcorpus/kontext/README.md

 ## Introduction

-KonText is an **advanced corpus query interface** and corpus data integration middleware built around corpus search engine [Manatee-open](http://nlp.fi.muni.cz/trac/noske).
+KonText is an **advanced corpus query interface** and corpus data **integration platform** built around corpus search engine [Manatee-open](http://nlp.fi.muni.cz/trac/noske).
+It is written in Python 3 and TypeScript and it runs on any major Linux distribution.
 The development is maintained by the [Institute of the Czech National Corpus](http://ucnk.ff.cuni.cz/).

-## Notable end-user features
+## Features

 * fully **editable query chain**
     * any operation from a user defined sequence (e.g. query -&gt; filter -&gt; sample -&gt; sorting) can be changed and the whole sequence is then re-executed.
+* simple and advanced query types
     * **advanced CQL editor** with **syntax highlighting** and **attribute recognition**
-    * **interactive PoS tag tool** - in case of positional PoS tag formats an interactive tool can be used to write tag queries
+    * **interactive PoS tag composing tool** for positional and key-value tagsets
+    * customizable query suggestions and simple type query refinement (e.g. for homonym disambiguation)
 * support for **spoken corpora**
-    * defined concordance segments can be played back as audio
+    * defined text segments can be played back as audio
-    * KWIC detail provides a custom rendering with **easily distinguishable speeches**
+    * KWIC detail with **easily distinguishable speeches**
+* rich **concordance view options and tools**
+    * any positional attribute can be set as primary
+    * multiple ways how to display other attributes
-* support for **user-defined line groups**
+    * **user-defined line groups** - filtering, reviewing groups ratios
-    * user can define custom numeric tags attached to concordance lines, filter out other lines, review groups ratios
+    * tokens and KWICs can be connected to external data services (e.g. dictionaries, encyclopedias)
 * **rich subcorpus-related functionality**
+    * a subcorpus can be either private or published
-    * user can easily examine corpus structure by selecting some text types and see how other text type attributes availability changed ("which publishers are there in case only *fiction* is selected?")
+    * text types metadata can be gradually refined to a specific subcorpus ("which publishers are there in case only *fiction* is selected?")
     * a **custom text types ratio** can be defined ("give me 20% fiction and 80% journalism")
-    * a sub-corpus can be created by a custom CQL expression
-    * a **sub-corpus can be published** so other users can access it
-    * subcorpora are backed up as CQL queries which makes further modification/restoring possible
 * **frequency distribution**
+    * univariate
+        * positional attributes (including tuples of multiple attributes per token)
+        * structural attributes
-    * **2-dimensional frequency distribution** for both positional and structural attributes
+    * **multivariate distribution** (2 dimensions) for both positional and structural attributes
-    * result caching decreases time required to navigate between pages
-    * on the multilevel frequency distribution page, starting word can be specified for multi-word KWICs
+* collocation analysis
-* **persistent URL for any query** - you can send a link to someone even if the query string was megabytes long
+* **persistent URLs** - any result page can be easily shared even if the original query is megabytes long
 * access to **previous queries**, named queries
+* convenient corpus access
+    * finding corpus by a keyword (tag), size, description
-* **access to favorite corpora** (subcorpora, aligned corpora)
+    * adding corpus to **favorites** (incl. subcorpora, aligned corpora)
-* a concordance/frequency/collocation listing can be **saved in Excel format** (xlsx)
-* concordance tokens and KWICs can be connected to external data services (e.g. dictionaries, encyclopedias)
-* a correct (i.e. the one calculating only with selected text types) i.p.m. can be calculated on-demand for ad-hoc subcorpora
+* saving result to Excel, CSV, XML, TXT
-* integrability with external data resources (e.g. dictionaries, media libraries)
+* integrability with existing information systems

 ## Internal features